nicoRogalski/cng-hello-backend/README.md

 #

 ## 2. Thougths on the project
+### Initial thoughts
 - Is Go ready to be used in the cloud enterprise environment ?
 - Can Go detach big ship backends like java ?

+### 20.02.2022
+- Some general packages for tracing, logging, and auth with a clean api needs to be implemented in order to not always do everything from scratch

 ### 07.06.2023
 - Using otel for logs/traces/metrics with existing contrib instrumentation makes life a lot easier.

-### 20.02.2022
-- Some general packages for tracing, logging, and auth with a clean api needs to be implemented in order to not always do everything from scratch

 ## 3. Done
 ### General
 - Base go file structure (https://github.com/golang-standards/project-layout)
 - Architecture (example: https://medium.com/@matiasvarela/hexagonal-architecture-in-go-cfd4e436faa3)
 - Rest-Api (https://github.com/gin-gonic/gin)
-- Logger for json logging (https://github.com/rs/zerolog)
+- Logger for json logging (https://github.com/uber-go/zap)
 - Support for UUID

 ### Database